-- There is no guarantee that a market will exist for some derivatives, which could prevent the Fund from selling or exiting the derivative prior to the maturity of the contract.
-This risk may restrict the Fund's ability to realize its profits or limit its losses. - It is possible that the other party to the derivative contract ("counterparty") will fail to perform its obligations under the contract, resulting in a loss to the Fund.
-The Fund may engage in derivatives trades with certain counterparties that do not have a "designated rating" under NI 81-102, which may increase the risk that such counterparty may fail to perform its obligations, resulting in a loss to the Fund. - When entering into a derivative contract, the Fund may be required to provide margin or collateral to the counterparty.
-If the counterparty becomes insolvent, the Fund could lose its margin or its collateral or incur expenses to recover it. - The Fund may use derivatives to reduce certain risks associated with investments in foreign markets, currencies or specific securities.
+- There is no guarantee that a market will exist for some derivatives, which could prevent each Fund from selling or exiting the derivative prior to the maturity of the contract.
+This risk may restrict each Fund's ability to realize profits or limit losses. - It is possible that the other party to the derivative contract ("counterparty") will fail to perform its obligations under the contract, resulting in a loss to a Fund.
+Each Fund may engage in derivatives trades with certain counterparties that do not have a "designated rating" under NI 81-102, which may increase the risk that such counterparty may fail to perform its obligations, resulting in a loss to each Fund. - When entering into a derivative contract, a Fund may be required to provide margin or collateral to the counterparty.
+If the counterparty becomes insolvent, each Fund could lose its margin or its collateral or incur expenses to recover it. - A Fund may use derivatives to reduce certain risks associated with investments in foreign markets, currencies or specific securities.
 Using derivatives for these purposes is called hedging.
 Hedging may not be effective in preventing losses.
 Hedging may also reduce the opportunity for gain if the value of the hedged investment rises, because the derivative could incur an offsetting loss.
-Hedging may also be costly or difficult to implement. - Securities and commodities exchanges could set daily trading limits on options and futures.
-Such rule changes could prevent the Fund from completing a futures or options transaction, causing the Fund to realize a loss because it cannot hedge properly or limit a loss.
+Hedging may also be costly or difficult to implement.

-- Where the Fund holds a long or short position in a future whose underlying interest is a commodity, the Fund will always seek to close out their position by entering into an offsetting future prior to the first date on which the Fund might be required to make or take delivery of the commodity under the future.
-There is no guarantee the Fund will be able to do so.
-This could result in the Fund having to make or take delivery of the commodity. - the Income Tax Act (Canada) (the "Tax Act"), or its interpretation, may change in respect of the tax treatment of derivatives.
+- Securities and commodities exchanges could set daily trading limits on options and futures.
+Such rule changes could prevent a Fund from completing a futures or options transaction, causing each Fund to realize a loss because they cannot hedge properly or limit a loss. - Where each Fund holds a long or short position in a future whose underlying interest is a commodity, each Fund will always seek to close out their position by entering into an offsetting future prior to the first date on which each Fund might be required to make or take delivery of the commodity under the future.
+There is no guarantee that a Fund will be able to do so.
+This could result in each Fund having to make or take delivery of the commodity. - The Income Tax Act (Canada) (the "Tax Act"), or its interpretation, may change in respect of the tax treatment of derivatives.